Homework Help for Students with ADHD: Focus Strategies

 Task chunking is the process of breaking large assignments into the smallest possible concrete action steps before beginning any of them.
 For ADHD students, a vague task like “write research paper” creates a condition called task ambiguity paralysis — the brain can’t find a clear starting point, so it stalls.
 A chunked task list (“open Google Scholar,” “find 3 sources on X,” “write one paragraph summary of source 1”) removes that ambiguity and makes every next step obvious and achievable.

 The critical rule: no chunk should be larger than 20–30 minutes of actual work time.
-If a step feels like it will take “a while,” that’s a signal it needs to be chunked further.
 Written task lists are more effective than mental ones for ADHD brains — externalization of cognitive load is a core principle of all effective ADHD management strategies.
 Physical paper to-do lists, whiteboard task walls, and digital apps like Todoist all serve this function.
-The Eisenhower Matrix for students pairs with task chunking to help ADHD students decide not just what to do but which task to tackle first — a decision that often causes its own paralysis.

 Reducing Friction Before Starting

 For ADHD students, the gap between “intending to do homework” and “actually starting homework” is where enormous amounts of time disappear.
-This gap exists because task initiation — the executive function of converting an intention into action — is one of the most ADHD-impaired cognitive processes.
 Every decision that needs to be made before starting (where to sit, what to work on, what materials to get, whether to get a snack first) is an opportunity for the brain to stall and redirect toward something more immediately rewarding.

 Quick Win: The “Just Start” Contract